Setup Static IP for Windows Home Server

 2. reboot the WHS.

-5. Klaus Says:
+5. Klaus says:

 Update: I was not successful here to reconnect WHS connector to WHS after static IP change.